Address current global health issues

-The M.P.H. is the most widely recognized professional credential for practice and leadership in public health.
-Our degree is offered online and in partnership with South Dakota State University.
+The MPH is offered online and is the most widely recognized professional credential for practice and leadership in public health.
+Our degree is offered in partnership with South Dakota State University.
 The program adopts an interprofessional approach in addressing the five core areas of public health:

 For more detailed admission requirements, please refer to Public Health in the current graduate catalog.
 Additional requirements exist for international applicants.
 For more information, visit International Admission Requirements.

 Note: All courses in the Master of Public Health (MPH) program have a delivery fee per credit hour.
 For more information, please visit Graduate Tuition & Fees.